Suburban Cape Town plays host to classic looks from Yonnic Carelse

 It was towards the end of last year that Yonnic had been through a few thrift shopping runs to expand his wardrobe.
 He approached me with this idea to try recreate looks from the late 1980s.
 Inspired by the sense of extravagance of that period, we ventured into suburban Cape Town, South Africa to bring the idea and vintage feeling to life.

-The images were very much captured on the fly with Yonnic pulling off a suave mix of dynamic and static poses.
+The images were captured on-the-fly with Yonnic pulling off a suave mix of dynamic and static poses.
 We walked the streets dressed much like our parents would have while exuding a childlike nonchalance.
 The sun watched over us as we sought scenes caught between light and shadow.
 We spoke in depth about our own upbringings and family dynamics as we passed by homes in a place that our parents would have never been able to visit in their hey-day.

 Homes are interesting spaces, there’s no telling what stories lie within by looking at the outside.
 Just like a book, we’re oblivious to what that space has bared witness to nor why it looks the way it does.
 It’s in this way that these images play with feeling of being nostalgic for another time while being unaware of what was hidden below the surface.